-There is a limited timeframe to file an employment discrimination case in Frederick, Maryland, so it is important to quickly discuss your case with experienced employment discrimination lawyer, Joyce E. Smithey, to protect your rights.
+There is a limited timeframe to file an employment discrimination case in Frederick, Maryland, so it is important to quickly discuss your case with an experienced employment discrimination attorney, Joyce E. Smithey, to protect your rights.

 Schedule your confidential consultation with the Smithey legal team by calling or contacting us online today.